Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learn/littleX/tutorial.md

 ### **Lesson 7: Integrating Jac Splice Orchestrator**

-**JAC Cloud Orchestrator (jac-splice-orc)** enables the dynamic import of Python modules, deploying them as Kubernetes Pods and exposing them as gRPC services for scalable microservices.
+**JAC Cloud Orchestrator (jac-splice-orc)** transforms Python modules into scalable, cloud-based microservices.
+By deploying them as Kubernetes Pods and exposing them via gRPC, it empowers developers to seamlessly integrate dynamic, distributed services into their applications.

+#### Why is it important?

+- **Scalability at its Core**: Handles dynamic workloads by effortlessly scaling microservices.
+- **Seamless Integration**: Makes advanced cloud-based service deployment intuitive and efficient, reducing the operational overhead.
+- **Flexible and Dynamic**: Allows you to import Python modules dynamically, adapting to evolving application requirements.
+- **Optimized for Developers**: Simplifies complex backend orchestration, enabling more focus on feature development and innovation.

 === "Guide"
       1. Setup Configuration file and Create Cluster